PubInv/unscrew-propeller/README.md

 Of course, if you spin any shape in water, it will tend to impart a spin to the water.
 Spinning wanter is subject to centrifugal force, yet also feels a force keeping it in contact with the object.
-Thus the idea was to design a shape such that water spinning away from the object would have at least some radial motion, and therfore thrust.
+Thus the idea was to design a shape such that water spinning away from the object would have at least some radial motion, and therefore thrust.

 A cone would accomplish this, but in a way that is not obviously useful.
-Instead, we imagine a hemisphere, which is a good beginning of a hydronymaic shape.
+Instead, we imagine a hemisphere, which is a good beginning of a hydrodymaic shape.
 By adding gentle "lobes" to this shape, themselves roughly hemispheric, we could create a shape with no abrupt edges, but which would exert rotational force on the water.